WHAT TO DO IN NAMDAEMUN MARKET? IS NAMDAEMUN MARKET WORTH A VISIT? WHAT TO BUY IN NAMDAEMUN MARKET?

-A vist to Namdaemun is a must while in South Korea.
-It is consider as a National Treasure.
+A visit to Namdaemun is a must while in South Korea.
+It is considered as a National Treasure.
 Covering more than 66 hectares and with more than 10,000 stores and stalls, Namdaemun Market plays an important role in determining Seoul’s consumer price.

 If you are visiting Seoul, Namdaemun is a great place to buy souvenirs.
 It is also a great place to eat delicious Korean traditional food.

 It was destroyed during the Korean War and several misfortunes struck the attempts at reconstruction.
-Finally, in 2007, reconstruction resumed and the market resumed full activity.
+Finally, in 2007, reconstruction resumed and the market started again full activity.

-It’s a typical, very pleasant place; it’s great to spend a few hours there, strolling through the small alleys and to observe so many unusual things.
+It’s a typical, very pleasant place; it’s great to spend a few hours there, strolling through the small alleys and observing so many unusual things.
 Namdaemun is a place that contrasts with the city’s modern skyscrapers.